|Disclaimer - please read regarding our list of Resources & Boards

 |Home School Legal Defence Association - Canada (HSLDA)

 HSLDA Canada works on behalf of Canadian home educators to provide legal & insurance services, as well as general services and resources in support of your decision to homeschool.
-Includes current Canadian research about homeschooling & information for families with preschoolers.
-Links to lots of resources and FAQs including "what about socialization".
-Membership with HSLDA is strongly recommended.
-Active FB page.
+Membership with HSLDA is recommended; mention your membership in HSCF to receive a group discount.

 |Alberta Government Home Education Info and Handbook